goodguyry/goodguyry.me/_posts/2015-05-11-jekyll-navigation.md

 To set the `offset`, test whether or not the current page is the home page.
 If it is, set the offset to 1, which will skip over the first list item (&lsquo;home&rsquo;).
 Otherwise, let the loop start at the first item, as it would by default.

-{% codeblock 'Use a loop offset to skip the home link on the homepage' %}
+{% figure 'Use a loop offset to skip the home link on the homepage' %}
 {% highlight liquid %}
 {% if thisUrl == "/" %}
   {% assign navOffset = 1 %}